By Amal Shah

 Although a number of key areas have been discussed above, there are additional considerations if you wish to defer gains by using tax-efficient investments, for example, EIS investments.

-If you are considering disposing of shares that will most likely give rise to a significant capital gains tax liability, please speak to our experienced team before making the disposal.
+If you are considering disposing of shares that will most likely give rise to a significant Capital Gains Tax liability, please speak to our experienced team before making the disposal.